-Oral Health During the Coronavirus Pandemic
+Oral Health During The Coronavirus Pandemic: Best Oral Care Practices

 Most of us are at home right now, either in quarantine or practicing social distancing… Oral health might not be at the forefront of your mind, but there are things you can do when it comes to your oral care to protect yourself and your loved ones during this pandemic.

 We know that the Coronavirus can survive on surfaces, so what you do in the bathroom, how you care for your toothbrush, floss, interdental picks and brushes can provide an extra layer of protection.
 A healthy mouth contributes to maintaining good overall health.

 Why is oral health important during the coronavirus pandemic?